 Many reviews praise the way the guide makes the city come alive, with one stating, “The walk was a perfect introduction—informative and not rushed,” while another mentions, “I loved seeing the markets and learning about regional products I wouldn’t have found on my own.”

-You can also read our reviews of more tours and experiences in Turin.
+You can also read our reviews of more walking tours in Turin

 Why visit markets with a guide?